oceanprotocol-archive/OEPs/7/README.md

 event = mycontract.events.DidAttributeRegistered.createFilter(fromBlock='latest', argument_filters={'did': 'did:ocn:21tDAKCERh95uGgKbJNHYp', 'key': 'provider'})
 ```

-This logic could be encapsulated in the client libraries in different languages, allowing to the client applications to get the attributes enabling to resolve the DDO associated to the DID.
+This logic could be encapsulated in the client libraries (**Squid**) in different languages, allowing to the client applications to get the attributes enabling to resolve the DDO associated to the DID.
 Using this information a consumer can query directly to the provider able to return the DDO.

 Here you have the complete flow using as example a new ASSET: